gleb-shtengel/FIB-SEM/README.md

     zbin_factor : int
         Bbinning factor in z-direction (milling direction).
 Data will be binned when saving the final result.
 Default is 1 flipY : boolean
-        If True, the data will be flipped along Y-axis.
+        If True, the registered data will be flipped along Y-axis when saved.
 Default is False. preserve_scales : boolean
         If True, the cumulative transformation matrix will be adjusted using the settings defined by fit_params below. fit_params : list